ThaaoBlues/ecosys/readme.md

 /!\ The folder name you will provide as sync task root is relative to <qsync_installation_root>/apps/<app_name>

 You can specify informations about your app in a json format matching :
-All the path asked are relative to your app's root
+All the path asked are relative to your app's root, except if your app is not portable.
+Then you need to provide absolute path to your executables.
+The sync data folder path is always relative your private qsync app root, as qsync set this as the current working directory before starting your binary.
+So you just have to recover the cwd at start of your app to konw where to write your files that needs to be sync.
 ```go
 type ToutEnUnConfig struct {
 	AppName               string // well... the app's name ?